-Dissemination & discoverability
+Dissemination and discoverability

 *Authors expect publishers to ensure that their works are as widely disseminated as possible.
 This article examines the various methods readers can use to discover and access your research.